BinomialLLC/basis_universal/README.md

 ETC2 devices/API's: Just transcode to ETC2 EAC RGBA.
 ETC2 EAC's alpha quality is similar to BC3, and very high.

 PVRTC1 devices/API's: Use a single PVRTC1 RGBA texture.
 For more complex alpha channels, transcode to two PVRTC1 4bpp textures, and sample twice.
 The PVRTC1 encoder is a real-time encoder, so you'll need to evaluate it on your texture/image data.
-If the alpha data is too complex or decorrelated
+If the alpha data is too complex or decorrelated both RGB and A quality will seriously suffer.
+(Sorry - PVRTC1 is an unforgiving format.)

 Devices/API's supporting only BC1-5: Use BC3, which the transcoder supports.
-BC3's quality quality is very high.
+BC3's quality  is very high.

 Newer devices supporting BC7: Transcode to BC7 mode 5, which supports a high-quality alpha channel.
+Quality will be similar to BC3.

 Devices/API's supporting ASTC: Just transcode to ASTC, which supports a variety of internal block encodings that will be automatically chosen by the transcoder for every block: L, LA, RGB, RGBA.

-Device's/API's supprting ATC: Deply to ATC_RGB or ATC_RGBA_INTERPOLATED_ALPHA.
-This format is basically equivalent to BC1/BC3.
+Device's/API's supprting ATC: Transcode to ATC_RGBA_INTERPOLATED_ALPHA.
+This format is basically equivalent to BC3.

 3. For high quality tangent space normal maps, here's one suggested solution that should work well today: